Four-Step Process to Develop and Achieve Your Sales Vision

 1. Creating your Sales Vision

 Creating your sales vision means answering the question: Where do you want to be?
-That means thinking about where you want your team to be with regards to sales within your company or relative to your competitors.
+That means thinking about where you want your team to be with regard to sales within your company or relative to your competitors.
 A vision can also be focused on profitability targets or rewards and recognition for your team.

 An example of a sales vision statement for a sales manager could be “To be one of the top five districts in sales in the company within the next 12 months.”

-Notice how this sales vision statement is future focused and seems attainable in some reasonable period of time.
+Notice how this sales vision statement is future-focused and seems attainable in some reasonable period of time.
 A good rule of thumb is to develop a sales vision that is attainable within 6-18 months.
 Why 6-18 months?

-Visions that are achievable in a shorter period of time are typically too narrow and too easily achievable to be true vision.
+Visions that are achievable in a shorter period of time are typically too narrow and too easily achievable to be a true vision.
 Conversely, a longer period of time is indicative a vision that is too far-reaching and possibly too difficult to keep your team focused on.

-A sales vision must also be challenging, something that is above and beyond the normal expectations.
+A sales vision must also be challenging, something that is above and beyond normal expectations.
 It should also be attainable, that is, realistic enough to be achievable if you and your team stretch a bit.
 Your sales vision should also specify some positive change that you are committed to realize through concerted effort with your sales team.
 In fact, sales vision grows from an intense desire to make something positive happen.

-2. Translating the Sale Vision into Goals
+2. Translating the Sales Vision into Goals

-The next step in developing a sales vision is to focus the broad vision you have identified by converting it to one or more goals.
+The next step in developing a sales vision is to focus on the broad vision you have identified by converting it to one or more goals.
 The more specific your goal, the easier it will be to communicate it to the team and the easier it will be for the team to understand it, commit to it, and work toward it.
 Think of the goal as your objective, or your destination.
 It is what you need to achieve in order to realize your sales vision.